UtrechtUniversity/Workshop-IRAS/docs/first_job_on_lisa.md

 With the `sbatch` commmand this job can be submitted to the scheduler.
 Type the following line at the command prompt.
 Be sure that your working directory is `Workshop-IRAS`

 ```
+sbatch --reservation=iraspd ./batch/first_batch.sh
 sbatch ./batch/first_batch.sh
 ```

+The first line only works during workshop hours.
+During those hours our jobs will be run almost immediately, because we have reserved nodes.

 The schedulers acknowledges the submission by replying with the job number.
 After submitting, you can inspect the status of your job in the queue with: